ccoutant/dwarf-locations/013-generalize-address-spaces.md

 would expand the size of the DWARF generated and it would make the job of generating debuginfo harder for the producer.

-These GPU memories can also have addresses widths that are different widths than they system memory addresses.
+These GPU memories can also have address widths that are different than the system memory addresses.
 It is currently common for an address in GPU memory to be 32b long while a system's memory address is 64b.

 ## An address as a location rather than as a value